- EC Australia launch provides a vital missing link to eliminating hepatitis C

 To make this happen requires:

-- Awareness that cure is possible;
+- Awareness that cure for hep C is possible;

 - Making testing for hepatitis C easier;